adedamola26/data-pipeline-4-online-retail/README.md

 - _Country_: the name of the country where each customer resides

 ## Scope
-This project focuses on building an automated data pipeline that extracts a dataset from Kaggle and prepares the data for building a dashboard.
+This project focuses on building an automated data pipeline that extracts a dataset from Kaggle and prepares data for building a dashboard.
 Data quality checks were performed at mutiple points along the pipeline.
 No machine learning models were trained in this project.

-## Methodology
+## The Workflow
 The picture below shows the sequence of tasks that make up the pipeline.
 ![picture of the pipeline](# url of the image)

+## Methodology
 The following Airflow `chain` function describes the workflow of the tasks that prepare the data for reporting.
 ```
 chain(